Navigate this page

 Who is the UnConference For?

 Everyone is welcome at the UnConference.
 All that is required is that you have a personal interest in disability issues.
-We are not asking anyone to be a “disability expert,” but we believe a wide range of people can contribute to our conversations at the UnConference, regardless of whether you work with disability issues professionally, you study critical disability studies as a student or academic, or you have lived experiences of disability.
+We are not asking anyone to be a “disability expert.”
+We believe a wide range of people can contribute to our conversations at the UnConference.
+Some people will come from academic disability studies, while others do work in the community.
 Everyone has something to contribute.

 This event is for everyone, regardless of your access needs.
 You are welcome to attend the UnConference in person on our Bellingham campus, or you may attend fully on Zoom.
 We will provide access supports to all attendees, including ASL interpretation, downloadable materials, and other accommodations participants request in the application form.